Help with school costs

 If you are a student in higher education with dependant children you may be entitled to a grant from the Student Awards Agency for Scotland towards the cost of school meals for your children.

 For more information on the school meals grant see, Student Awards Agency guide to support for students in higher education.

 Education authorities are not obliged to provide school milk.
 Each authority sets its own policy on whether or not to provide milk.

 If an education authority provides milk, it must be provided free to your children if you receive income support or income-based jobseeker’s allowance.

 All local authorities in Scotland provide help with the costs of school clothing for families on low incomes.

-The Scottish Government has announced that a new £100 national minimum school clothing grant will be available to all eligible families across Scotland, regardless of which area you live in.
-Details of how to claim are not yet published but the grant will be available in time for the start of the 2018/19 academic year.
-Eligibility for a grant will be decided by your local authority.
+A £100 minimum school clothing grant is available to all eligible families across Scotland, regardless of which area you live in.
+Eligibility for a grant is decided by your local authority.
 You can find out more about school clothing grants and how to contact the relevant department of your local authority on the mygov.scot website.

 Even if you do receive a grant, this may not cover all of the costs of school clothing.
 There may be other sources of help, for example, in some areas there are School Clothing Banks or other charities that can provide help with school clothing for families on low incomes.

 Education authorities must provide transport, or help with the cost of transport, if they consider it necessary to help children get to school.